Android-for-Python/Android-for-Python-Users/README.md

 ## The Android package

-P4a provides Android specific utilities in the android package, this is only available on Android.
-It is as they say 'self documenting', which really means there isn't any documentation.
+P4a provides Android specific utilities in the android package, this package is only available on Android.
+It is a Python interface to some Android OS apis, these apis only exist on Android devices and Android emulators.
+Which is why it is only available on Android.
+The package is part of p4a and you will not find it standalone on PyPi.

+The package is as they say 'self documenting', which really means there isn't any documentation.
 [Read the code](https://github.com/kivy/python-for-android/tree/develop/pythonforandroid/recipes/android/src/android).

 One (!) such utility is: